More than 320,000 strong

 SDSU is among the top 25 public universities in the number of students who study abroad, according to the Institute for International Education.
 Students choose from nearly 400 international education programs in 52 countries.

 SDSU is a top producer of Fulbright award-winners.
-60 SDSU students have received Fulbright grants since 2005 to teach, study and conduct research abroad.
+More than 65 SDSU students have received Fulbright grants since 2005 to teach, study and conduct research abroad.

 SDSU's undergraduate international business program—ranked No.8 in the nation—enrolls 550 students, all of whom speak a second language and study abroad for at least one semester.

 SDSU cares about building a sustainable future for this region and the world.
 The university has solar PV arrays supplying nearly 10 percent of campus energy demand; a trolley station that serves the SDSU community; and the only student union in California designed and built to meet LEED platinum specifications